Corporate Plan2024–25

 We ensure information requests to the public and stakeholders are tailored and made only when necessary to secure regulatory objectives, and in a way that minimises impact.

-• The AEC maintains an up-to-date public register of political parties.
+• We maintain an up-to-date public register of political parties.

 • We regulate the funding and disclosure scheme, ensuring disclosure returns are published and regulated in accordance with timeframes.

 • We undertake regular compliance reviews examining a sample of disclosure returns and use a risk-based approach to compliance activity and enforcement of disclosure obligations.
-The outcomes of compliance activity are published on the AEC’s website.
+We publish the outcomes of compliance activity on our website.

 • We administer the funding and disclosure scheme, political party registrations and electoral authorisations.
-We provide guidance and information to ensure stakeholders are aware of the need to comply with electoral legislation as well as the ‘how-to’.
+We provide guidance and information to ensure stakeholders are aware of the need to comply with electoral legislation as well as how to comply.

 • We apply a risk-based proportionate response in addressing multiple voting and non-voter prosecutions, and in administering electoral communications requirements.